-The Fujifilm X-T1 is undoubtably one of the most complete mirrorless systems to hit the market to date.
+The Fujifilm X-T1 is undoubtably one of the most complete mirrorless cameras to hit the market to date.
 It has a compact and attractive design reminiscent of film SLRs of old, an impressive number of external dials and buttons on the body allowing for immediate adjustments to shutter speed, aperture, ISO and other functions, and a solid magnesium build that is lighter than your average professional DSLR.
 Much like the X100s, it has stolen the hearts of Fuji fans all over the globe, which is why you’ll find that many useful accessories for the camera, both official and third-party, are beginning to pop up all over the Internet.

 Below we have drawn up a list of what we feel are ten useful Fuji X-T1 accessories you’ll want to have in your bag at all times.
 There are of course many more we could add to the list, and we welcome you to pitch in with your personal suggestions in the comments section below!